jamf/Setup-Manager/ConfigurationProfile.md

 </dict>
 ```

+## Webhooks

+Setup Manager can send web hooks to servers and services to trigger workflows there.
+You can read [details on how to configure and use WebHooks here](Docs/Webhooks.md).

 ## Localization

 The app will pick up the user choice of the UI language for the interface elements.
-(Table of currently available languages below) The app will fall back to English for other language choices.
+(Table of currently available languages below.)
+The app will fall back to English for other language choices.

 You can provide localizations for the custom texts given in the configuration profile.